concord-consortium/report-service/query-creator/README.md

 ### Deploying staging

 The following profile needs to be added to the ~/.aws/config file that is created by the CLI, to allow you to switch to the AdminConcordQA role.
-It assumes that there is already a profile named `default` with admin privilages in the main account:
+It assumes that there is already a profile named `default` with admin privileges in the main account:

 ```